bgoonz/BGOONZ_BLOG_2.0/docs/content/cheat-sheets/cpdf.md

 Set the document title of in.pdf. writing to out.pdf.
 =====================================================

-cpdf -set-title “The New Title” in.pdf -o out.pdf
+cpdf -set-title "The New Title” in.pdf -o out.pdf

 Set the document in.pdf to open with the Acrobat Viewer’s toolbar
 =================================================================